 Cain is the author of the award-winning New York Times bestseller and groundbreaking book about introversion, Quiet: The Power of Introverts in a World That Can’t Stop Talking.
 Groundbreaking because it is the first book of its kind to so eloquently showcase the powerful traits of introverts, rather than lay a beatdown on the shy guy which is what society has managed to do for decades.
 You can also check out Cain’s record-breaking TED talk, “The Power of Introverts,” with over 19 million views.

-Everyone from extroverts, to ambiverts, to introverts can benefit from Cain’s words of wisdom pouring from each page of Quiet.
+Extroverts, ambiverts, and introverts can benefit from Cain’s words of wisdom pouring from each page of Quiet.
 Leaders, parents, and teachers can assess personality types in order to manufacture a creative environment that suits each individual.
 It could be cubicle solitude confinement for some, or a chaotic collaborative setting resembling the New York Stock Exchange trading floor for others.
 All that matters is the recognition that each person derives their creative energy in different ways.